Koomba19/mastermind-game/notes.md

 which is apparently what I was doing before, just making pointers point to more pointers.
 I get it, but I do need to read up on spreaders and the rest property more.
 Since I don't think the original purpose is to make a copy of the value.
 But I really need to look at syntax for it.
 Took like 4 tries before I got the syntax down correctly since it changes from use to use.
 Definitly helping to cement just how different arrays, objects, and primitives are.

+## 4/7 Some updates before the big send off

+- I've finally learned how to use things like innerHTML
+There are a lot of things that the DOM can change.
+So worth looking at and playing around.
+- refactored the ID on most of the table so the instead of starting on feedback-1-1, it starts on feedback-0-1
+This makes it so much simpler to avoid making mistakes when calling this.turn for the appropriate number to check the arrays

 ## I stopped using AI to help take notes.
 I don't read them anyway.
 I figure it's also quite noticable, what with the emojis everywhere.
 Who talks like that?

 - I had this file hidden with a gitignore.
 Found out that was a thing too, which is cool.
 But let's put it all out there for this project.